 Some people can return to work in a few weeks with reduced hours or altered tasks.
-However, others may spend months away from the job or be tasked to find a new career that allows them to work while managing their lasting injuries.
+However, others may spend months away from their jobs or be tasked to find a new career that allows them to work while managing their lasting injuries.

 The damages recoverable in a traffic accident case in Louisiana depend on the losses the victim experienced and can prove.
 If you endured medical treatment and rehabilitation for your hand and wrist injuries, missed work as a result, and paid to have your car repaired, the insurance company should compensate you for these damages.

-Some of the common recoverable expenses and losses in a traffic accident case with hand and wrist injuries include:
+Common recoverable expenses and losses in a traffic accident case involving hand and wrist injuries can include the following:

 - Current and future treatment costs

 - Adaptive equipment as needed

 - Reduced future income if you, a victim, cannot return to work